 Beautiful.
 Simple.
 Timeless.

-Welcome to Marcus Scott Photography for beautiful fine art portraiture in the heart of Norfolk.
-Shooting at our new garden studio or in your own home, Marcus brings a unique style developed over years of experience shooting and exhibiting fine art landscapes and still life to give your portrait a timeless, classic look.
+Welcome to Marcus Scott Photography for beautiful fine art portraiture between Norwich and Dereham in the heart of Norfolk.
+Shooting at my new garden studio or in your own home, I bring a unique style developed over years of experience shooting and exhibiting fine art landscapes and still life to give your portrait a timeless, classic look.

 A Brief History

-then born in norfolk in 1971 and raised in a creative environment, marcus scott has been interested in visual art & design for a number of years. currently employed as a drawing office manager, his past jobs include cad operator, motorsport livery designer, freelance website designer and technical illustrator. in july 2004 whilst looking for a new outlet to express himself, marcus spent his work bonus on his first ‘proper’ camera, an olympus om40. enrolling on a level 2 city & guilds evening course and passing each module with distinctions saw marcus’s work evolve from shop processed colour ‘snaps’ to hand-printed black & white images.
+then born in norfolk in 1971 and raised in a creative environment, marcus scott has been interested in visual art & design for a number of years, with past jobs including cad operator, motorsport livery designer, freelance website designer and technical illustrator. in july 2004 whilst looking for a new outlet to express himself, marcus spent his work bonus on his first proper camera, an olympus om40. enrolling on a level 2 city & guilds evening course and passing each module with distinctions saw marcus’s work evolve from shop processed colour snaps to hand-printed black & white images.

 now bowing to the inevitable, marcus now shoots digital with an olympus omd em1 but, utilising a traditional approach with up-to-the-minute post-processing, marcus’s images have a darker edge not often seen in digital photography.